mynyml/pathname/README.md

 ### Unified Sync/Async API

-Pathname abstracts away the `funcname()` vs `funcnameSync()` distiction made in core nodejs functions, and substitutes it for an intuitive equivalent; when called with a callback, the function is async - when called without a callback, it is synchronous.
+Pathname abstracts away the `funcname()` vs `funcnameSync()` distiction made in core nodejs `fs` functions, and substitutes it for an intuitive equivalent;
+when called with a callback, the function is async - when called without a callback, it is synchronous.

     path = 'tmp/foo.txt' // contents: "bar"